timy352/exceltohtml/README.md

 6. It will now reproduce virtually all other conditional formatting except Icon Sets type and also any based on formulas.
 I.e. it supports Data Bar, Colour Scale, Top N(N%), Bottom N(N%), Above/below average and 1,2,3 Standard Deviation away.

 7. It will just display the area of populated spreadsheet cells.
 Any blank columns or rows, either before or after the populated cells are not shown.
+In the 'Print' mode it will display the Excel 'Print Area' - assuming that this has been set.

 8. It will display any images in the correct cell locations as per the spreadsheet.
 The images are also saved to the default folder 'images'.
 However this folder/directory name can be changed if desired.